claytonwramsey/www/content/blog/effect-polymorphism.md

 Then we have to consider all the many other variations on this once-simple API: mutability, allocations, I/O, blocking, `const`, `async`.
 The list goes on.
-If we had $n$ such properties, we\'d need to create $2^n$ traits and $2^n$ functions to handle them all.
-Each one of these variations is reasonable, but we know that since we can\'t accept all of them, we must accept none of them.
+If we had $n$ such properties, we'd need to create $2^n$ traits and $2^n$ functions to handle them all.
+Each one of these variations is reasonable, but we know that since we can't accept all of them, we must accept none of them.

 ## What are effects, anyway?